Connections-Business-Directory/Connections/README.md

 * BUG: Add a check if var is an array and the key exists exists before using it.
 * BUG: Change target selector for jQuery UI Resizable for the Category metabox so the drag handle does not scroll when scrolling thru the list of categories.
 * DEV: Update dist files.

-= 9.3 08/23/2019 =
-* TWEAK: Add an info box on the Connections Dashboard admin page to improve discoverability of the free addons.
-* REST API: Introduce the `../wp-json/cn-api/v1/settings/` REST API endpoint.
-* REST API: Introduce `cnSettingsAPI::getRegisteredRESTOptionProperties()`.
-* REST API: Update the schema for all registered settings checkbox fields for better validation and sanitization for the Settings REST API endpoint.
-* REST API: Couple minor tweaks to the Entry REST endpoint.
-* OTHER: Remove the TSL logo from the assets.
-* DEV: phpDoc correction.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)